Have You Heard About This New Tongue-Patch Diet? Plus 9 Other Bizarre Weight Loss Fads Through History

 I honestly don’t understand how ANYONE thought these could work, unless maybe they had a seriously confused sense of how exercise actually happens.
 Nevertheless, they were very popular, found in homes, gyms, and even on trains.

-!
+Again, they still exist!
 Although now they’re battery powered and can fit in a drawer when not in use.
 They still don’t work.